Big Sky Country

 Our Animal's Story

-We have two pronghorns on exhibit.
-They are extremely tame, sometimes even running to greet the keepers when they see them getting close to the exhibit.
-Sage is our doe and her birth date is June 14, 2015.
-She arrived at our zoo on October 16, 2015, from Bear Country USA in South Dakota.
-Callum is our buck.
-He was born at ZooAmerica on June 5, 2018.
-Both pronghorns were handraised, which keeps them calmer and more comfortable interacting with humans.
+We have one pronghorn on exhibit.
+He is extremely tame, sometimes even running to greet the keepers when they see him getting close to the exhibit.
+Callum is our buck and was born at ZooAmerica on June 5, 2018.
+He was handraised which keeps him calmer and more comfortable interacting with humans.